-Installation of a system boiler can be easier, quicker and neater than the installation of other boiler types.
+Installation of a system boiler can be easier, quicker and neater than that of a regular boiler.
 This is due to many of the individual components of the heating and hot water system being built into a system boiler.
-By building in components, the unit is more compact and in many homeowners eyes more attractive.

 Great for high hot water demand

-A system boiler uses a large tank of stored water meaning you can use multiple taps at one time without a reduction in pressure.
+The storage of hot water in a cylinder means you can use multiple taps simultaneously without a reduction in pressure.
 This makes it ideal for busy or large households with more than one bathroom.

 Fast and economical

 System boilers include a pump, which means it responds quickly and has more economic running costs.